dcoldeira/Walker/README.md

 # Walker

-A demo - A basic Lua walking sprite with taled implementation
+**This a basic Lua walking sprite with taled implementation.**

+Feel free to contribute and commit if you believe in community games!